RPP1011/neuralnetworkfromscratch/README.md

 Current Step 1: Making graph with arena approach

-1. Make MLP NN capable of attaining 80% accuracy on MNIST
+1. Make MLP NN capable of attaining 80% accuracy on MNIST (The amount of time spent on this step is agonizing)
 2. Make ConvNet capable of image classification
 3. Make ConvNet version of MNIST
 4. Make PINN Network